 During the capstone class, students have the opportunity to synthesize and demonstrate knowledge and skills acquired from the other courses completed in the program.
 Based on previous class content, students choose fashion marketing projects related to the changing world of fashion, product development, producers of apparel, global marketing of fashion, policies and strategies of fashion; and the relationship between sales and consumer behavior.
 The project necessitates the use of fashion retail analysis and developing a comprehensive marketing plan.

-This course helps students develop self-awareness skills, and influencing skills that are important to success in nearly all work settings.
-The skills that are emphasized in this course include developing a personal brand, giving and receiving effective feedback, strategic networking, influencing others, and understanding organizational politics.
-Based upon a student’s existing work experience(s), this course will provide students with an opportunity to explore their effectiveness in a team and individual contributor roles.
-The course is experiential and provides many opportunities for students to observe, analyze, and practice their career management and leadership skills through discussion and role play.
+This course helps students develop influencing skills that are important to success in nearly all professional settings.
+The skills that are emphasized in this course include receiving feedback, making persuasive presentations, influencing others, and managing negotiations.
+Based upon existing work experience(s), this course will provide students with an opportunity to explore their effectiveness in a team and as individual contributors.
+The course is experiential and provides many opportunities for students to observe, analyze, and practice their influencing skills through role playing and other skills-development exercises.

 *Prerequisite: Students must have been employed full-time during their entire enrollment in the MPS degree program at LIM College or have successfully completed two one-credit Career Exploration Internships (MPSI 690).
 Exceptions to this policy will be reviewed on a case-by-case basis by the Dean of Graduate Studies.